aburrell/ocbpy/docs/examples/ex_pysat_eab.rst

 Using Equatorward Auroral Boundaries
 ------------------------------------
- may be loaded on their own using the :py:class:`ocbpy.EABoundary` class.
-This is a wrapper for the :py:class:`ocbpy.OCBoundary` class with different defaults more appropriate for EABs.
+ may be loaded on their own using the :py:class:`~ocbpy._boundary.EABoundary` class.
+This is a wrapper for the :py:class:`~ocbpy._boundary.OCBoundary` class with different defaults more appropriate for EABs.
 Currently, :ref:`bound-data-image` and :ref:`bound-data-dmsp-ssj` both have EAB data.
 This example uses the default file for IMAGE from the Northern hemisphere.
 It is very similar to :ref:`exinit`, the first example in this section.